gand3lf/heappy/README.md

 #  	:slightly_smiling_face: Heappy: an happy heap editor
-This is an editor based on gdb/gef that helps you to handle the heap during your exploitation development.
+Heappy is an editor based on gdb/gef that helps you to handle the heap during your exploitation development.
 The project should be considered a didactic tool useful to understand the evolution of the heap during the process life cycle.
-It has been created to simplify the study of the most common heap exploitation techniques and to help solve some binary exploitation CTFs related to this topic.
+It has been created to simplify the study of the most common heap exploitation techniques and to support you to solve some binary exploitation CTFs related to this fantastic topic.

 <p align="center">
 <img align="center" src="https://i.imgur.com/hmP3lzg.png" width="700">
 </p>

+## Main features
+This is what Heappy implements:
+&nbsp;&nbsp; :white_check_mark: take heap snapshots and compare them each other
+&nbsp;&nbsp; :white_check_mark: recognize immediately type and fields of heap bins
+&nbsp;&nbsp; :white_check_mark: search and edit heap values by decimal, hex or string
+&nbsp;&nbsp; :white_check_mark: find yourself with the panoramic view of the heap status
+&nbsp;&nbsp; :white_check_mark: take notes about a cell in the comment column
+&nbsp;&nbsp; :white_check_mark: enjoy the light and dark mode

 ## Getting Started

-These instructions will help you to install and run heappy fastly.
+These instructions will help you to install and run Heappy fastly.

 ### Prerequisites